 Buckingham Palace Tour

-Buckingham Palace is Queen Elizabeth II’s official London home, and each summer the residence’s State Rooms are open to visitors while she’s away.
-For 2018 the State Rooms are open until September 30th.
+Buckingham Palace is Queen Elizabeth II’s official London home, and each year the residence’s State Rooms are open to visitors while she’s away.
+In 2019 the State Rooms are open from July 20th to September 29th.

-Frieze Sculpture is a free outdoor sculpture display in Regent’s Park until October 7th.
-The display features 25 new and significant works by leading 20th-century and contemporary artists from around the world.
+Frieze Sculpture is a free outdoor sculpture display in Regent’s Park and in 2019 it’s on display from 3rd July to October 6th.
+The display features 20 new and significant works by leading 20th-century and contemporary artists from around the world, including Tracey Emin and Tom Sachs.

 Sculpture in the City